VoxelForge/VoxelForge/mods/ITEMS/mcl_portals/README.md

 End portal: Build an upright frame of red nether brick blocks, 4 blocks wide and 5 blocks high, and use an eye of ender inside it.

 ## Credits
-Created by maikerumine and Wuzzy.
+Created by maikerumine, Wuzzy and ryvnf.
 Code license: MIT License (see `LICENSE`).

 Texture license: See README.md in main MineClone 2 directory.